CodersCamp2021/team-lp-project-2/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # [Shop logo placeholder]

 ## Overview

 Population of Earth is now at almost 2 years of pandemic and constant lockdowns.
 Prices are at all-time high, inflation is skyrocketing, noone is happy.
 There is one group of people that's particularly unhappy and opressed - gamers.
-The world-wide cryptocurrency boom feels like it's been lasting forever with PC parts costing a fortune (Graphics Cards being prime example).
+The cryptocurrency boom feels like it's been lasting forever with PC parts costing a fortune (graphics cards being prime example).
+Worldwide microchips shortages are definitely playing a big part in it and there's no obvious solution in sight.
+The story would end here... **HOWEVER!**

+One day a rift has opened in a certain part of Poland, near Wrocław.
+It was discovered to contain a massive deposits of **silicon** and was promptly turned into a mine.
+As to what the place was called, a term **Silicon Alley** was coined by an anonymous entity and seemingly the PC part crisis was solved... or was it?

+The amount of electronics produced (as well as the demand for them) ended up being so gigantic that all the stores couldn't handle every consumer order and a need for yet another electronics store arose.
+And that is how this project came to be.

 ## Project Assumptions